Check your local area’s network coverage for the UK’s main mobile networks.

 What is mobile phone coverage like in my area?

-The coverage you’ll get in your local area will depend on the network you choose and its availability, as well as:
+The coverage you’ll get in your local area will depend on a few things:

-- The handset you’re using
+- the handset you’re using

-- Whether you’re indoors or outdoors
+- whether you’re indoors or outdoors

 Ofcom is the UK’s communication regulator, and they offer a service that lets you check the availability of 4G and non-4G data across the country.